 Add in 2-3 classes a week with 30 minutes of rolling per class and you have a solid program that will ensure you are improving your fitness in a way that supports your BJJ training instead of potentially detracting from it.
-If you are rolling more than 4 times a week then you may even consider cutting back even further on your cardio training and focusing more on kettlebell swings, which make an awesome hybrid cardio-strength exercise.
+If you are rolling more than 4 times a week then you may even consider cutting back even further on your cardio training and focusing more on mobility and recovery.

 Now, I don’t want you to get the impression that I am saying that you don’t need to work hard and that there won’t be times that you’re going to hit the mats and be sore or stiff from a workout.
 There is just a mindset prevalent in today’s sports and fitness culture that says you have to kick the shit out of yourself every time you train trying to build cardio/ work capacity and while it works for some it leaves a lot more frustrated, burned out or hurt.

 I’d also like to point out a few exceptions to this general rule of thumb…

 – If you are miserably out of shape then some extra low level cardio to build your overall aerobic capacity can certainly help.